Netflix tanks as subscriber growth cools

 "In the short-term, there is some uncertainty from Covid-19," Netflix wrote in its quarterly shareholder letter on Tuesday.
 "In the long-term, the rise of streaming to replace linear TV around the world is the clear trend in entertainment."

-The announcement comes as competition in the streaming space continues to grow.
+Netflix's cooled growth comes as competition in the streaming space continues to grow.

 One of Netflix's biggest competitors, Disney+, has shown impressive growth since its launch in November 2019.
 Disney said last month that the company topped 100 million global subscribers in just 16 months.